 Looking to EPSS for advice

-In tackling these CVEs, I leaned heavily on the Exploit Prediction Scoring System (EPSS).
-EPSS combines info about CVEs with real-world data on actual exploitations.
-Its goal?
-To estimate the likelihood of a CVE being exploited in the next 30 days.
-It dishes out a score between 0 and 1 - the higher the score, the higher the risk.
-Read more on the applicability on EPSS for scoring vulnerabilities.
+For these CVEs, I leaned heavily on the Exploit Prediction Scoring System (EPSS).
+EPSS combines CVE information with real-world exploitation data.
+It estimates the likelihood of a CVE being exploited in the next 30 days and returns a score between 0 and 1 - the higher the score, the higher the risk.
+Read more about the applicability of EPSS for scoring vulnerabilities.

 EPSS Score Changes I Observed

-A major update happened on October 10, 2023, when new threat intelligence came in.
-This shook up the EPSS score for CVE-2023-22515 big time.
-I saw a significant jump in the score post-October 10th, indicating a higher threat level due to active exploitation.
+A major update landed on October 10, 2023, when new threat intelligence came in.
+The EPSS score for CVE-2023-22515 moved sharply after October 10th, indicating a higher threat level due to active exploitation.

 As seen in the descending date table:

-This table reflects a significant increase in the EPSS score from November 1st to November 8th, indicating an escalating likelihood of exploitation.
+This table shows a significant increase in the EPSS score from November 1st to November 8th, indicating an escalating likelihood of exploitation.

 Making Sense of the EPSS Score Changes